How awesome was that song? Statler and Waldorf didn't even snark at it. Instead they joined in.

 In the George Burns episode, George handles Fleet Scribbler, a gossip column writer who, as Kermit says, will do anything for sensationalism, in truly epic fashion, using each question to segue into a joke.

-An awesome moment for the production team; during the Brooke Shields episode, in which the whole half-hour was devoted to Alice in Wonderland, they designed an original Jabberwock Muppet for a recitation of "Jabberwocky" which looked almost exactly like John Tenniel's original illustrations.
+An awesome moment for the production team; during the Brooke Shields episode, in which the whole half-hour was devoted to Alice's Adventures in Wonderland, they designed an original Jabberwock Muppet for a recitation of "Jabberwocky" which looked almost exactly like John Tenniel's original illustrations.